antwanvdm/pokemon-gallery-react-native/README.md

 - You can view a Pokémon directly on the map from the listview
 - Within the map you can focus on your own location or focus on the overview of all Pokémon together
+- Within the map you can press a Pokémon.
+When the Pokémon is close (100 meters max) you get the details.
+If it's further, you get the option to navigate to the Pokémon with Google Maps walking directions
 - Within the settings you can switch to dark mode
 - Within the settings you can switch to 9 different languages
 - Within the setting you can manually clear the storage or re-download data